blang/semver/README.md

 - `>=1.0.0` Greater than or equal to `1.0.0`
 - `1.0.0`, `=1.0.0`, `==1.0.0` Equal to `1.0.0`
 - `!1.0.0`, `!=1.0.0` Not equal to `1.0.0`.
 Excludes version `1.0.0`.

+Note that spaces between the operator and the version will be gracefully tolerated.

 A `Range` can link multiple `Ranges` separated by space: